basiliscos/cpp-rotor/docs/Introduction.md

 ## request-response example (boost::asio)

-In the example the usage of request-response pattern is demonstrated the "server" actor takes the number from request and replies to  "client" actor with square root if the value is >= 0, otherwise it replies with error.
+In the example below the usage of request-response pattern is demonstrated.
+The "server" actor takes the number from request and replies to  "client" actor with square root if the value is >= 0, otherwise it replies with error.

 Contrary to the regular messages, request-response is a little bit more